GHOST-Aram/homenest-api/docs/users/users.md

 Remove a user by ID.
 - [See documentation](./[id]/delete.md)

-Each operation documentation provides detailed information about the request structure, response format, and any additional parameters or considerations necessary for interacting with the Users endpoint.
+Each documentation linked above provides detailed information about the request structure, response format, and any additional parameters necessary for interacting with the Users endpoint.

 Please select the operation you are interested in to proceed with the documentation